DrA1ex/JS_ParticleSystem/README.md

 Application originally developed and optimized for Chrome browser.
 In other browsers app can have significant performance degradation.

 ### Known issues
-- Due to lack of [WebWorker modules](https://caniuse.com/mdn-api_worker_worker_ecmascript_modules) simulation doesn't work in Firefox.
+- Due to lack of [WebWorker modules](https://caniuse.com/mdn-api_worker_worker_ecmascript_modules) the simulation may not work in Firefox.
-- Due to lack of [OffscreenCanvas](https://caniuse.com/offscreencanvas) GPGPU backend doesn't work in Safari/Firefox.
+- Due to lack of [OffscreenCanvas](https://caniuse.com/offscreencanvas) GPGPU backend may not be available in Safari/Firefox.